Gitpabora/END2/END2/S5/README.md

 +  random insertion
 +  retranslate to english using google translate

-are applied to increase the dataset size to 56430 records.The augmented dataset is then saved for use during model training/validation.
+These augmentation is applied to increase the dataset size to 56430 records.The augmented dataset is then saved and  used for training the model and in validation.

 #### Model design